sshushliapin/Sitecore.FakeDb/README.md

 ### <a id="how-to-create-an-item-hierarchy"></a>How to create an item hierarchy

-This code creates root item Articles and two child items Getting Started and Troubleshooting:
+This code creates a root item Articles and two child items - Getting Started and Troubleshooting:

 ``` csharp
 [Fact]